avincenthill/vscode-environment-automation/README.md

 # Automate your dev setup on a new machine!
 ## vscode-environment-automation

-This shell script quickly configs git, vscode, and .bashrc with my settings.
+This shell script quickly configures git (.gitconfig), VSCode, and bash (.bashrc) with my settings.
 This installs the following VSCode extensions

 ```
 shardulm94.trailing-spaces